 I leave the Moët Bar feeling mildly pleased with myself.

 I have a new nickname – ‘Belfast Boy’ – which carries a certain gravitas, swinging precariously between intrigue and decadence.

-I can’t remember exactly who it was that called me this but I didn’t sleep with her, which for me is quite unusual.
+I can’t remember exactly who it was who called me this, but I didn’t sleep with her, which for me is quite unusual.